-7. Right to an Advisor During Formal Resolution Process and Necessity for an Advisor at Hearing
+7. Right to an Advisor During Formal Resolution Process and Necessity for an Advisor at Hearing by the hearing officer and may result in the need for a different Advisor to conduct cross-examination at the hearing.

 The parties may each have an Advisor of their choice present with them for all meetings, interviews, and hearings within the resolution process if they so choose.
 The parties may select whoever they wish to serve as their Advisor as long as the Advisor is eligible and available.